jacobrosenthal/rust-training-aimldevfest-2019/src/borrowing.md

 ```

 ## Rule #3: mutable borrows are exclusive
 Only a mutable borrow for an object can exist at a time.
-This prevents many subtles errors where internal state is mutated while other does not expect it.
+This prevents many subtle errors where internal state is mutated while other does not expect it.
 In C++, modifying a container while iterating through it is a classic example.

 ```rust,editable,ignore,mdbook-runnable
 fn main() {